PRE-LAUNCH SALE Ends on June 14

 Is the full course available right now?

 3-Week Mechanism Builder is currently in pre-launch.
-The course content is not available yet — it launches on May 18, 2026.
+The course content is not available yet — it launches on June 15, 2026.
 When you purchase during pre-launch, you immediately get access to the Confident 3D Builder community where you can connect with other members, share your 3D printing challenges, ask questions, and help shape the final course with your feedback.
-On May 18th, the full course content becomes available in the Learning tab.
-Pre-launch buyers lock in the $99 price before it doubles to $199 at 11:59 PM ET on May 17.
-Your 7-day satisfaction guarantee begins on May 18th when the course launches — not on the day you purchase..
+On June 15, the full course content becomes available in the Learning tab.
+Pre-launch buyers lock in the $99 price before it doubles to $199 at 11:59 PM ET on June 14.
+Your 7-day satisfaction guarantee begins on June 15 when the course launches — not on the day you purchase.

 What skill level is this program for?